Get the Best WordPress Backup

 Method 5.
 Full Multisite Migration

-So far, we’ve talked about moving subsites into and out of your multisite network.
-However, what if you want to migrate the entire network to another location?
+What if you want to migrate the entire network to another location?

 As your network grows, your WordPress hosting plan may not be able to support it.
 This means you’ll have to find a new host and migrate every subsite onto the new server.

 In the Duplicator installer, choose Full install multisite network.
-Next, add custom site URLs for each of the subsites:
+Next, add custom site URLs for each of the subsites.

 Full multisite migration

 Validate the installation and hit Next.
-Be sure to confirm that you want to replace the existing site:
+Be sure to confirm that you want to replace the existing site.

 Confirm full multisite migration